canonical/open-documentation-academy/multipass/macOS.md

 Mounts:         --
 ```

-We’ve created and deleted quite a few instances now.
-Let’s run Multipass list to see what instances we currently have.
+You've created and deleted quite a few instances.
+It is time to run `multipass list` to see the instances you currently have.

 ```plain
 $ multipass list